-We understand the challenge that some families will face with the District closure for this period of time.
+We understand the challenge that some families are facing during this difficult period of time.
 If you are in need of food resources, there are local agencies that can help.
 We encourage any family that is in need to visit the Reaching Out Food Center, 2315 Canoas Garden Avenue, San Jose, CA 95124, (408) 267-4691.
 They are open Wednesdays and Thursdays from 9:00 a.m. until 12 noon.
 Just bring a photo ID and a bill with your address on it.
 Note that Reaching Out does not register your personal information with the U.S. Government, and you will be given free, nutritious groceries no matter what.

 FREE MEALS FOR SENIORS